SlothDB is an independent open-source project. It's MIT licensed, built in the open, and shaped by the people who use it. Here's how to reach out.

 C++20, .clang-format enforced.
 Avoid adding dependencies.
 Every perf optimization should ship with a benchmark delta in the commit message.

-SlothDB is v0.1.4.
-About six months old, one primary author, CI-green on Windows, Linux and macOS.
+SlothDB is v0.2.0.
+About seven months old, one primary author, CI-green on Windows, Linux and macOS.
 Use it in real workflows, expect to file bugs.
 It's not production-critical yet.

 The project is developed in the open.
 Every optimization, every benchmark change, every extension is one commit in the git log.